LRT Info - Limbo

 [SCI-TECH] CAPS, officially opened

-ASTRA announced that the new Center for Astrobiology and Planetary Science (known as CAPS) has been inaugurated in Herrera.
+LiSA announced that the new Center for Astrobiology and Planetary Science (known as CAPS) has been inaugurated in Herera.
 The Administrator of the Limboese Space Agency, Petri John, stated during the opening ceremony of the center that the agency he leads has several projects in the works, including a new cosmodrome, most likely on Pine island.

 [EXTERNAL] Dvergerland-Tiervan tensions rising?